pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 ### Farm Items

-Mulch and Berry Shovel can be bought in Goldenrod City, Mauville City, Hearthome City.
+Mulch and Berry Shovel can be bought in [[Towns/Goldenrod City]], [[Towns/Mauville City]], [[Towns/Hearthome City]].
 Mulches can be applied to Berry plants to speed up growth (Boost Mulch), increase harvest yield (Rich Mulch), increase mutation chance (Surprise Mulch), or all the above with a slightly reduced boost for all three (Amaze Mulch).
 Berry Shovels can be used to clear occupied plots.